RidSoftware/BigPlumTech/README.md

 3. 🔄 **Keeping up-to-date**
 Whenever we are doing work we want to be up-to-date with our teams, \
 **BEFORE** you start working or **PUSHING CHANGES** you **gotta**:
--Pull any updates from your team branch
+	- Pull any updates from your team branch
 	-
 	-